pasqal-io/qubo-solver/docs/content/config.md

 The `SolverConfig` class defines how a QUBO problem should be solved — specifying whether to use a quantum or classical approach, which backend to run on, and additional execution parameters.

 This configuration is passed into any solver (e.g., `QuboSolver`) and guides its behavior.
-Note that `SolverConfig` uses four other configuration objects: 'BackendConfig', `EmbeddingConfig`, `ClassicalConfig` and `PulseShapingConfig`.
+Note that `SolverConfig` uses four other configuration objects: 'BackendConfig', `EmbeddingConfig`, `ClassicalConfig` and `DriveShapingConfig`.
 Besides `ClassicalConfig`, the other configurations represents different parts of the solver when using a quantum approach:

 ---